AhmedOsman101/AhmedOsman101/README.md

 **Dern-Support IT Technical Support Website**
 - **Technologies:** Laravel, Livewire, Filament, Tailwind CSS
 - **Description:** Developed a full-stack solution for an IT support company.
 Features include user registration and login, request management, service exploration, and an admin panel for managing services, categories, requests, and users.
-This Website is a part of Task 2 in BTEC International Level 3 IT Pearson Set Assignment Unit 25 (Full-Stack Development).
+This Website was a part of Task 2 in BTEC International Level 3 IT Pearson Set Assignment Unit 25 (Full-Stack Development).
 - **Source Code:** [GitHub](https://github.com/AhmedOsman101/Unit_25_Task_Two)